-1. General information
+1. General Information

-1.1 Abbreviations, definitions
+1.1 Abbreviations and definitions

 LPWAN Low-power wide-area network, a category of wireless digital data network.

 Network In this document, LPWAN for which a specific radio unit is designed, and configured to communicate with.

 Packet A unit of radio transmission; it can contain LPWAN network management data, as well as zero, one, or several messages following the application protocol described in the present document.

-Instrument PGU23.100 and PGU26.100 (simply referred to as PGU2x.100 in the rest of the document), physical object in charge of measuring one or several physical parameters.
-Radio unit NETRIS [®] 3, physical electronics object in charge of the LPWAN communications.
+Instrument TGU73.100, physical object in charge of measuring one or several physical parameters.

+Radio unit NETRIS®3, physical electronics object in charge of the LPWAN communications.

 Platform Generic term for the data processing and storage system that will bring meaning to the data sent by a radio unit.

 Channel Each parameter measured by an instrument is associated with a channel.
 Channels are defined by a channel number, the physical parameter they measure and a physical unit.

-Alarm In this document, "alarm" is used as a generic technical term for condition- based packets sent by the radio unit and do not assume any level of sever- ity.
-Process alarm Alarm related to the value of measurements on a channel (see sec.
-2.5).
-Technical alarm Alarm related to the overall instrument status as well as the quality and reliability of the measurements of each channel (see sec.
-3.4).
-Radio unit alarm Alarm related to the system health in general (see sec.
-3.5).
+Alarm In this document, "alarm" is used as a generic technical term for condition-based packets sent by the radio unit and do not assume any level of severity.

+Process Alarm Alarm related to the value of measurements on a channel.

+Technical Alarm Alarm related to the overall instrument status as well as the quality and reliability of the measurements of each channel.